Martha is a resident and homeowner of Aurora since 2000.

 A native of El Paso, TX, Martha was born to a Mexican immigrant mother and Puerto Rican father.
 Her mother was a janitor and her father was an Army sergeant/disabled veteran who served in both the Korean conflict and Vietnam.
 Her job as a probation officer brought her to Colorado from her native state of Texas.
 She served the 18th Judicial District Probation Department (Arapahoe, Douglas, Elbert and Lincoln Counties) as a sworn officer from 2000 through 2010.

 As a leftist, progressive Democrat, Martha has been endorsed by:

 Supported by Planned Parenthood Votes Colorado

 A public servant with a passion for the beauty of diversity.

 As she’s continued her journey of public service, she served a term as commissioner on the city of Aurora's newly formed Immigrant and Refugee Commission.
 She served one term on the Human Relations Commission (civil rights commission).

 She served on the executive board of the Aurora Welcome Center (AWC) as board chair.
 The AWC has since closed, however, it was a program that assisted immigrants and refugees with their integration process in the metro area.
 Martha also served on the Rocky Mountain Welcome Center Board which is a new program that is forming that is similar to the model of the Aurora Welcome Center.

 She is actively involved in the community and social justice is one of Martha’s greatest passions.
 She is proud to call the city of Aurora her home because of the richness of the city that embraces people from many different ethnic and socioeconomic backgrounds.
 She served on the advisory board and was a member of social justice organization Colorado People's Alliance as well as sister organization Colorado People's Action.
-She's also a member of the ACLU Colorado and the Democratic Socialists of America - Denver chapter.
+She is a member of the ACLU Colorado, Our Revolution Metro Denver, and the Democratic Socialists of America - Denver chapter.

 She is also proud to live in a city that has been named the safest large city in Colorado as well as one of the top safest in the nation!